VuiLenDi/nodejs_choreography-based-saga/README.md

-# Orchestrator-Based Saga in Node.js
+# Choreography-Based Saga in Node.js
-This repo demo Orchestrator-Based Saga in Node.js
+This repo demo Choreography-Based Saga in Node.js

 ## Introduce